Takeno/mtg-policy-changes/ipg.md

 A player, spectator, or other tournament participant does any of the following:

-- Seeks play advice or hidden information about his or her match from others once he or she has sat for his or her match.
+- Seeks play advice or hidden information about their match from others once they have sat for their match.

 - Gives play advice or reveals hidden information to players who have sat for their match.